eamonwoortman/django-unity3d-example/README.md

 *NOTE: depending on which Unity version you are using, you may get a decrepation warning as this project was created using Unity 4.3*

+***Django on Linux/Mac***
+The project is currently set up using Microsoft Visual Studio and Python Tools for VS. If you are using either Linux or Mac, you should be able to run this django project considered you've got the dependencies(django, restframework).

 ### Getting started ###

 ***Django***